Kritagya-web/Connect4-AI-Reinforcement-Learning-Final-Project-CalStateLA/README.md

-# Connect 4 using Minimax Algorithm By Group 7 for Reinforcement Learning Final Project
+# Connect 4 using Minimax Algorithm By Group 6 for Reinforcement Learning Final Project

 <img src="https://i.imgur.com/PFz0byC.jpg"
      align="justify"
      width="400" />

 ## Team
-This is a collaborative effort of group 7 (Kritagya Kumra, Aakash Chavan, Daniel Macias, Janvi Navdiya, and Jaswant Reddy Bota.
+This is a collaborative effort of group 6 (Kritagya Kumra, Aakash Chavan, Daniel Macias, Janvi Navdiya, and Jaswant Reddy Bota ).

 ## Objective
 The aim of this notebook is to implement and train an agent on the game of Connect 4 using Minimax Algorithm.
 We aim to explore how well Minimax can adapt and optimize its gameplay in the context of Connect 4.